2600hz/kazoo5/doc/blog/documenting_kazoo.md

 We wanted to build this list dynamically so that we could change/update mod\_kazoo's filter list form {% BRAND_NAME %} (instead of having to update XML files on all FreeSWITCH servers and reloading mod\_kazoo, impacting the servers' ability to process calls for {% BRAND_NAME %} while the reload occurred.

-Similar to tracing usage of the `kz_json` module in callflows or conferences, we trace usage of our proplist module, [props](https://github.com/2600hz/kazoo/blob/master/core/kazoo/src/props.erl), for the keys used to extract values from the FreeSWITCH-supplied proplist.
+Similar to tracing usage of the `kz_json` module in callflows or conferences, we trace usage of our proplist module, `props`, for the keys used to extract values from the FreeSWITCH-supplied proplist.

-This information is used to generate a header file, [fs\_event\_filters.hrl](https://github.com/2600hz/kazoo/blob/master/applications/ecallmgr/src/fs_event_filters.hrl), used within the ecallmgr application.
+This information is used to generate a header file, `fs_event_filters.hrl`, used within the ecallmgr application.
 If a developer accesses new keys in the proplist, this header file should be updated to reflect that (and code can inform mod\_kazoo of the new filter list).

-The code is in the [fs\_prop\_usage](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/fs_prop_usage.erl) module.
+The code is in the `fs_prop_usage` module.

 ### System configuration